Sales Strategy

 Need-Payoff Questions (3 minutes):

-• "If you could solve [problem], what would that mean for your business?"
+• "If you could solve [specific problem], what would that mean for your business?"

 • "How would fixing this impact your ability to [achieve goal]?"